 What works well is the government getting out-of-the-way of private industry.
 Such as what Reagan did in 1980.
 He too inherited a difficult financial situation.
-But he did the opposite of Obama, he cut taxes and regulations (most regulations are useless rules, unlike Glass Steagall that was a check on the original regulations of the FHA, Fannie Mae and Freddie Mac).
+But he did the opposite of Obama, he cut taxes and regulations (most regulations are useless rules, unlike Glass Steagall that was a check on the original govt intervention of the FHA, Fannie Mae and Freddie Mac).

 The results were great, employment improved during Reagan’s term dramatically AND employment participation improved.
 Median income went up 10%.
 The sky-high interest rates when he started in 1980 normalized.
 GDP was strong compared to historical norms.
 The business environment dramatically improved making way for the computer and internet booms that started the biggest 25 year boom time in world history.

 It worked.
 This is the direction of Trump.
 He wants to cut taxes and useless regulation.
 He wants to open up more oil drilling.
 He wants to repeal the wet blanket of Obamacare.